reactjs/react.dev/beta/src/content/apis/react/Component.md

 - The logic inside `componentDidUpdate` should usually be wrapped in conditions comparing `this.props` with `prevProps`, and `this.state` with `prevState`.
 Otherwise, there's a risk of creating infinite loops.

 - Although you may call [`setState`](#setstate) immediately in `componentDidUpdate`, it's best to avoid that when you can.
 It will trigger an extra rendering, but it will happen before the browser updates the screen.
 This guarantees that even though the [`render`](#render) will be called twice in this case, the user won't see the intermediate state.
-Use this pattern with caution because it often causes performance issues.
-In most cases, you should be able to assign the initial state in the [`constructor`](#constructor) instead.
-It can, however, be necessary for cases like modals and tooltips when you need to measure a DOM node before rendering something that depends on its size or position.
+This pattern often causes performance issues, but it may be necessary for rare cases like modals and tooltips when you need to measure a DOM node before rendering something that depends on its size or position.

 <Note>